Converge: High-performance, compliant parallel DeFi settlement layer | CryptoSeed

 Editor: TB, ChainCatcher

-The current total value locked (TVL) in the DeFi market is approximately $100 billion, while the fixed income market has reached a size of $190 trillion.
-This shows that although the DeFi market is already quite large, it is just a drop in the ocean compared to traditional financial markets, which are full of potential.
-Therefore, institutional investors often have a great interest in entering this market, but the lack of compliant infrastructure makes it difficult for them to invest safely and conveniently.
+The current total value locked (TVL) in the DeFi market is approximately $100 billion, while the fixed income market has reached $190 trillion.
+This shows that although the DeFi market is already substantial, it is merely a drop in the ocean compared to traditional financial markets, which are full of potential.
+Therefore, institutional investors often have great interest in entering this market, but the lack of compliant infrastructure makes it difficult for them to invest safely and conveniently.

 According to official information, Converge was created to address the above pain points.

-A Settlement Layer for the Integration of TradFi and DeFi?
+A Settlement Layer for the Fusion of TradFi and DeFi?

-At Tokenize NYC on March 18, Ethena Labs and Securitize publicly announced their plan to launch Converge in the second quarter of 2025—a blockchain designed to integrate traditional finance (TradFi) with decentralized finance (DeFi) that is compatible with Ethereum.
-Even though Converge currently only has a website seeking development cooperation, no white paper, and only two tweets on its official Twitter, the collaboration between Ethena and Securitize has still attracted widespread attention from the market.
+At Tokenize NYC on March 18, Ethena Labs and Securitize unveiled their plan to launch Converge in the second quarter of 2025—a blockchain designed to integrate traditional finance (TradFi) with decentralized finance (DeFi) that is Ethereum-compatible.
+Even though Converge currently only has a website seeking development partnerships, no white paper, and only two tweets on its official Twitter, the collaboration between Ethena and Securitize has still attracted widespread attention from the market.

 As a product of collaboration between a crypto-native protocol and traditional financial license holders, Converge is expected to leverage the core resources and technological advantages of Ethena and Securitize.
-Its core concept is to combine stablecoins with compliant real-world assets (RWAs) to provide a suitable way for institutional funds to enter the crypto market.
+Its core concept is to combine stablecoins with compliant real-world assets (RWAs), thereby providing a suitable way for institutional funds to enter the crypto market.

-Unlike the existing DeFi ecosystem, Converge adopts a model of paying gas fees with stablecoins USDe and USDtb, ensuring the stability of transaction costs and attempting to alleviate some institutional investors' concerns about adopting systems with volatile fee structures.
-Additionally, Ethena's native governance token ENA will serve as a stakeable asset (sENA) for Converge, ensuring network security through a permissioned validator set composed of traditional financial institutions and centralized exchanges.
+Unlike the existing DeFi ecosystem, Converge adopts a model of using stablecoins USDe and USDtb to pay for gas fees, ensuring the stability of transaction costs and attempting to alleviate some institutional investors' concerns about adopting systems with volatile fee structures.
+Additionally, Ethena's native governance token ENA will serve as a stakable asset (sENA) for Converge, ensuring network security through a permissioned validator set composed of traditional financial institutions and centralized exchanges.

 DeFi Ecosystem

-Converge is built around a three-layer structure consisting of Ethena's native USDe, USDtb supported by BlackRock's BUIDL fund, and iUSDe designed specifically for asset management institutions to meet different user needs:
+Converge has built a three-layer structure around Ethena's native USDe, the USDtb supported by BlackRock's BUIDL fund, and the iUSDe designed specifically for asset management institutions to meet different user needs:

 - Open DeFi Ecosystem Layer: Permissionless, allowing all users to trade and interact with assets freely.